Florida: Facts and Figures

 Exports and Growth

-• Agricultural exports are important to Florida's' economy, totaling $3.
-2 billion in 2020, according to the USDA.6
+• Agricultural exports are important to Florida's economy, totaling $3.4 billion annually, according to the USDA.6

 • Since 1992, the U.S. Trade and Development Agency has helped facilitate $574 million in exports from Florida companies.9